mape1402/pigeon-messaging/README.md

 ## 🛠️ Upcoming Features

-- **Support for Azure Service Bus** Add adapters for Azure Service Bus message broker.
 - **Enhanced Management Capabilities** Add health checking, multi-publishing, multi-consuming, failover and more.
+- **Support for Amazon SQS and Mosquitto** Add adapters for Amazon SQS and Mosquitto message brokers.